prioberoi/deep-learning-img-recognition/README.md

 By adding that second round of convolutional and pooling layers, we use the output from the first pooling layer (each neuron of which indicates the presence or absence of a particular feature), which makes sense if you think of the output from that layer as a condensed down version of the original image.
 Also, this second convolutional layer doesn't just work on the 5 x 5 local receptive field from one feature map, but from all feature maps.

 So far, the number of neurons in each layer have changed like this for each image:

-28 x 28 input neurons
+28 x 28 input neurons <- for each of the 60,000 images
-20 x 24 x 24 hidden neurons in the convolutional layer 20 x 12 x 12 hidden neurons in the pooling layer
+20 x 24 x 24 hidden neurons in the convolutional layer <-- 20 feature maps and 24x24 because of the 5x5 local receptive fields
-50 x 2 x 2 hidden neurons in the convolutional layer <------what?
+20 x 12 x 12 hidden neurons in the pooling layer <- 12x12 because of the 2x2 kernel size.
-50 x 1 x 1 hidden neurons in the pooling layer <------what?
+50 x 8 x 8 hidden neurons in the convolutional layer 50 x 4 x 4 hidden neurons in the pooling layer
-500 x x x x hidden neurons in fully connected layer
+500 hidden neurons in fully connected layer
-10 x x x x hidden neurons in fully connected layer leaving us with 10 output neurons
+10 hidden neurons in fully connected layer

+which leaves us with 10 outputs.

 ### Training the model